dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 visibility to the DOTS client, however, the recursing entity SHOULD provide recursed mitigation feedback in signals reporting on mitigation status to the DOTS client.
-For example, the recursing entity's mitigator should incorporate into mitigation status message metrics such as dropped packet or byte counts from the recursed mitigation.
+For example, the recursing entity's mitigator should incorporate into mitigation status messages available metrics such as dropped packet or byte counts from the recursed mitigation.

 DOTS clients involved in recursive signaling MUST be able to withdraw requests for mitigation without warning or justification, per